Vertigo ICD 10: Medical Billing & Coding Guide

 Automated Processing of Claims

-Medical billing of oncology has been revolutionized by automation technology in the claims submission process.
+Oncology Medical Billing has been revolutionized by automation technology in the claims submission process.
 Claims can be scrubbed against errors by automated systems, ensure the insurance eligibility, look into missing information and be able to file claims electronically without any human involvement.

 This automation saves an enormous amount of time gap between the services delivery and claim presentation, making oncology practices have better cash flow.
 The claim status can be tracked by automated follow-up systems, denials detected, and the process of making appeals can be undertaken so that not a single revenue opportunity would slip under the carpet.